EberEHM/POS-proyecto-PHP/vistas/bower_components/bootstrap-datepicker/docs/options.rst

 Boolean or Integer.
 Default: false

 If true, manually-entered dates with two-digit years, such as "5/1/15", will be parsed as "2015", not "15".
 If the year is less than 10 years in advance, the picker will use the current century, otherwise, it will use the previous one.
-For example "5/1/15" would parse to May 1st, 2015, but "5/1/97" would be May 1st, 1997.
+For example "5/1/15" would parse to Mayo  1st, 2015, but "5/1/97" would be Mayo  1st, 1997.

 To configure the number of years in advance that the picker will still use the current century, use an Integer instead of the Boolean true.
 E.g. "assumeNearbyYear: 20"